misuta-robotto/misuta-robotto/src/bridge/README.md

 7. Unpack the SDK to a subfolder in your previously created directory

 ### Building
-Building is as simple as executing the file `build.bat` in this directory and following the instructions.
+Building is as simple as executing the file `src/bridge/build.bat` and following the instructions.
 For the library to compile successfully you should configure the build tool to "Microsoft Visual Studio 2013" (usually option #7).
 Other configurations options can be defaulted by pressing enter.

 **NOTE: Later versions of Visual Studio will find C3860 errors in the Aldebaran SDK.**